-Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications

-We have a program that helps make sure members safely use prescription opioids and other frequently abused medications.
-This program is called a Drug Management Program (DMP).
-If you use opioid medications that you get from several healthcare providers or pharmacies, or if you had a recent opioid overdose, we may talk to your healthcare providers to make sure your use of opioid medications is appropriate and medically necessary.
+Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications healthcare providers to make sure your use of opioid medications is appropriate and medically necessary.
 Working with your healthcare providers, if we decide your use of prescription opioid or benzodiazepine medications is not safe, we may limit how you can get those medications.
 If we place you in our DMP, the limitations may be: